DataDog/documentation/content/agent/autodiscovery.md

 sd_backend_host: 127.0.0.1
 sd_backend_port: 4001

-# By default, the agent will look for the configuration templates under the
+# By default, the agent looks for the configuration templates under the
 # `/datadog/check_configs` key in the back-end.
 # If you wish otherwise, uncomment this option and modify its value.
 # sd_template_dir: /datadog/check_configs